Auburn’s EDA University Center Program: Impacting Innovation and Entrepreneurs in Alabama

 The Department of Commerce’s Economic Development Administration (EDA) supports universities in their mission to assist states and their economic development community through the “EDA University Center” program.
 Universities have many assets, including expertise, specialized equipment, and commercialization experience that can help grow regional and state economies.

-For more information on Auburn University’s EDA University center, please contact David Mixson at 334.844.4704 or via email at firstname.lastname@example.org.
+If you would like more information on Auburn University’s EDA University center, please email David Mixson at email@example.com.

 - Auburn University Awarded Funding Through Economic Development Competition